dipy/dipy/doc/theory/dicom_orientation.rst

 To do this sorting, we need something that is proportional, plus a constant, to the $z$ voxel coordinate for the slice.

+If we are lucky, our DICOM might have the 'SliceLocation' field (0020,1041).
+'SliceLocation' seems to be proportianal to z axis location, at least for some GE and Philips DICOMs I was looking at.
+But, there is a more reliable way (that doesn't depend on this field), and uses only the very standard 'ImageOrientationPatient' and 'ImagePositionPatient' fields.

 Consider the case where we have a set of slices, of unknown order, from the same volume.